yegor256/datum/md/policy.md

 out in the system.
 Also, the mentor will receive financial bonuses from us for the money you earn.
 Join this [Telegram chat](https://t.me/joinchat/AAAAAEJFMRzsRTRxM3ec6A) if you don't know anyone yet.
+Once you are invited, your name and your performance metrics will be visible in the [Gang page](http://www.0crat.com/gang).

 <a name="2" href="#2">§2</a>.
 "Apply."
-To join a project you have to find it on the [board](http://www.0crat.com/board) and send `apply` request to Zerocrat.
+To join a project you have to find it on the [Board](http://www.0crat.com/board) and send `apply` request to Zerocrat.
 The architect of the project will either invite you or ignore your request.
 You can apply multiple times.